 By being aware of the pros and cons, we are better equipped to break bad habits and make better choices for our mental health and well-being.

 • • •

-Author Bio: Written by Victoria Munson, business reporter at Gumessays, where she enjoys writing about current events and latest news.
-She is skilled at analyzing, interpreting, and communicating information in a clear and precise manner.
-A passionate follower of digital marketing and technology trends, Victoria is especially interested in the impact of technology on health and wellbeing.
+Author Bio: Victoria Munson, a business reporter at Gumessays.
+She is skilled at analyzing, interpreting, and communicating information clearly and precisely.
+Victoria is especially interested in the impact of technology on health and wellbeing.

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.